 I found the community oven!
 Well, actually our local guide pointed out that this was the oven that all the homemakers would bring their bread to bake once a week (just like in Altamura).
 There is this rivalry between Altamura and Matera about their bread.
 One boasts they have the original recipe and their bread is better than the other town.
 We were politically correct in saying we liked the Matera bread best when we were in Matera.
 Would not want to be thrown off one of these cliffs for treason of not professing loyalty to their bread!

 Antimo got us safely home, although a few times I had to hold my breath as he maneuvered around cars and trucks.
 In one instance he passed two large trucks and a bus – in one pass.
-I almost needed oxygen that time!
+I almost needed oxygen at that time!

 No dinner tonight – we stayed in, munched on our focaccia, and did laundry.
 That’s starting to sound like an old married couple settled into Italy.